Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Additional Experiments

-\subsection{One-shot MAPF with PM Agents}
+\subsubsection{One-shot MAPF with PM Agents}

 Rows 1 and 2 of \Cref{tab:exp-setup-add} summarize the additional experiments we conduct for MD-PIBT in one-shot MAPF.
 We use these configurations to perform a hyper-parameter search in the \paris and \roomLarge maps of the MAPF benchmark~\cite{Stern2019benchmark} with PM agents.
-In addition to runtime and success rate, we show the solution qualities as \emph{Sum-of-cost / LB} and \emph{Makespan / LB}, which are the suboptimality of sum-of-cost and makespan, respectively.
-The sum of-costs is the sum of each agent's path length while the makespan is the number of timesteps it takes for all agents to reach their goals.
+In addition to runtime and success rate, we show the solution qualities as \emph{Sum-of-cost / LB} and \emph{Makespan / LB}, which are the (over-estimated) suboptimality of sum-of-cost and makespan, respectively.
+The sum-of-costs is the sum of each agent's path length while the makespan is the number of timesteps it takes for all agents to reach their goals.
 LB refers to the lower bound.
 The lower bound of sum-of-cost is obtained by summing the shortest possible path of each agent, and the lower bound of makespan is obtained by taking the longest shortest path of all agents.
 If the success rate is less than 1, only the successful runs are used to calculate the suboptimality of sum-of-cost and makespan.

-\Cref{fig:major-result-oneshotmapf-smallagents-add} shows the results.
-We show the averages as solid lines and the 95\% confidence intervals as shaded areas.
+In \Cref{fig:major-result-oneshotmapf-smallagents-add}, we show the full results of the experiment discussed in \Cref{fig:major-result-oneshotmapf-smallagents} of \Cref{sec:exp-oneshot}.
+In addition to success rates and runtime, we show the suboptimality with respect to both sum-of-cost and makespan.
 MD-PIBT achieves equivalent or better success rates compared to EPIBT and PIBT.
-Meanwhile, MD-PIBT finds solutions of equivalent higher quality than EPIBT, both in terms of sum-of-cost and makespan.
-Surprisingly, the solution quality of PIBT is slightly better than other algorithms.
+Meanwhile, MD-PIBT finds solutions equivalent to or higher quality than EPIBT in both sum-of-cost and makespan.
+The solution quality of PIBT appears to be higher than others because it is averaged only on successful runs, which is a smaller and easier set of MAPF problems than the full set.